5 Historic Maine Lighthouses near Portland & Cape Elizabeth

 Maine lighthouses have played an important role in the history and well being of our coastal communities.
-There are over 60 picturesque lighthouses that have served as warning to mariners for decades along our state’s coastline, but when visiting Portland or Cape Elizabeth, there are 5 lights easily reached in minutes.
+There are over 60 picturesque lighthouses that have served as warning to mariners for decades along our state's coastline, but when visiting Portland or Inn by the Sea in Cape Elizabeth, there are 5 lights easily reached in minutes.

 Portland Headlight, Cape Elizabeth

-The state’s first lighthouse, Portland Headlight is one of the most visited lights in the country, and the most photographed on the east coast.
-It was established in the late 1700s to mark Portland Harbor, then the country’s busiest port.
+The state's first lighthouse, the iconic Portland Headlight is one of the most visited lights in the country, and the most photographed on the east coast.
+The light has been painted by many famous artists such as Edward Hopper, and his creation is housed in the Boston Museum of Fine Arts.
+It was established in the late 1700s to mark Portland Harbor, then the country's busiest port.
 Located in Fort Williams State Park in Cape Elizabeth, the original tower measured 72 feet from base to lantern deck and was lit with 16 whale oil lamps.
-The history of the light and surrounding area is housed in a small Museum at Portland Head Light, in the former light keeper’s quarters.
+The history of the light and surrounding area is housed in a small Museum at Portland Head Light, in the former light keeper's quarters.
 The light was decommissioned in 1989 and the property was eventually deeded to the town of Cape Elizabeth, which also owns the surrounding 90-acre Fort Williams State Park.
 The State Park is the perfect location for family or company picnics, baseball games, kite flying and the perfect backdrop for wedding or wedding pictures.
 (From Inn by the Sea, turn right onto Rte 77, right onto Shore Road, Right into Fort Williams State Park)

 Two Lights, Cape Elizabeth